wakproductions/tech_notes/linux.md

 # Linux Cheat Sheet

 ## Winston's New Server Setup Process ##
+* Create winston user as an admin so you don't have to use root
 * Create new user (i.e. deploy)
 * SSH key for deploy from Github on deploy user
 * Add login SSH key